 - "The whole aim of practical politics is to keep the

 alarmed (and hence clamorous to be led to safety) by an endless series of hobgoblins,

 most of them imaginary." - H. L. Mencken,

 In Defense of Women.
 Does that remind you of any current 'hot button'

 complaining too loudly.
 'Dilbert' is the designated voice of discontent for the workplace.

 who has found out by his own painful experience all the mistakes that one can make in

 a very narrow field." - Niels Bohr, as quoted by Edward Teller, in

-Dr. Edward Teller's Magnificent Obsession,
+Dr. Edward Teller's Magnificent Obsession, in LIFE magazine (9/6/1954, p62)

-installing a booster we can increase that capability on the order of one to the fourth power." - Captain James
+we can increase that capability on the order of one to the fourth power." - Captain James

 T. Kirk, Commander of the Star Ship Enterprise.
 While Melanie and I were watching the

 Star Trek original television series episode titled "Court Martial," I picked

 technical faux pas.
 Kirk is accused of the negligent death of a crew

 member with whom he has had a longtime difficult relationship.
 Believing that the man

 - "If I stay poor enough

 really worth while." - ad hoc addendum to poster in the laboratory of

 Charles Francis Jenkins, the 'Father of Television,' that began, "They

 said it couldn't be done; but he, poor fool, didn't know it, and went ahead and did it."